 Sedentary: (of a person) tending to spend much time seated.

-When I looked up “sedentary,” that’s the definition that I found.
+When you look up “sedentary,” that’s the definition you’ll likely find.
 The thing is, even those of us that like to get out and exercise are often still sedentary.
 If you add together the time that you spend sitting or lying down in a day, you might be surprised.
 Try it!

 - How many hours a day are you sitting at a computer?